TCP-Lab/x.FASTQ/README.md

 `install_path.txt` is the only file to edit when installing new dependency tools or moving to new host machines.
 Only _NGS Software_ and _QC Tools_ paths need to be specified here.
-However all _QC Tools_ can be used by **x.FASTQ** even if their path is unknown but their have been made globally visible on the remote machine.
+However all _QC Tools_ can be used by **x.FASTQ** even if their path is unknown but they have been made globally available on the remote machine.
 In addition, if BBDuk cannot be found through `install_path.txt`, the standalone `trimmer.sh` interactively prompts the user to input a new path runtime, in contrast to `trimfastq.sh` that simply quits the program.